-The Board may pay a rehabilitation allowance to assist workers who are not actively engaged in the rehabilitation process but who are awaiting assessment of their disability pension.
+The Board may pay a rehabilitation allowance to assist workers who are not actively engaged in the rehabilitation process but who are awaiting assessment of their disability award.
 This allowance will be considered for workers

-- whose disability has stabilized, - who are unemployed, or employed at a reduced income level due to their compensable disability, - who are not entitled to temporary wage-loss benefits. - who are not receiving other wage-loss equivalency benefits from the Board, and - who are likely to receive a permanent partial disability award under section 23(3) of the Act
+- whose disability has stabilized, - who are unemployed, or employed at a reduced income level due to their compensable disability, - who are not entitled to temporary wage-loss benefits, - who are not receiving other wage-loss equivalency benefits from the Board, and

-Consideration will be given to the payment of a rehabilitation allowance between the end of wage-loss or other wage replacement payments and the commencement of the permanent disability award under section 23(3).
+Consideration will be given to the payment of a rehabilitation allowance between the end of wage-loss or other wage replacement payments and the commencement of the permanent partial disability award.